 Employer-sponsored health coverage

 Employer-sponsored health insurance is required for companies with 50 or more employees.
 Companies such as Blue Cross Blue Shield, Cigna, Aetna, and United Healthcare are commonly used for employer-sponsored plans.
-Though employers with 50 or fewer employees are not legally required to offer health insurance, mental healthcare coverage must also be provided if physical health coverage is offered.
+Though small businesses with 50 or fewer employees are not legally required to offer health insurance, mental healthcare coverage must also be provided if physical health coverage is offered.

 Affordable Care Act (ACA)